 The Law Prohibits Retaliation Against Employees Who Exercise Their Rights

-When Congress and the state legislatures of New York and New Jersey enacted anti-workplace-discrimination laws, they realized that businesses would try to game the system by retaliating against employees who complain about unlawful discrimination.
+When Congress and the state legislatures of New Jersey enacted anti-workplace-discrimination laws, they realized that businesses would try to game the system by retaliating against employees who complain about unlawful discrimination.

-To combat that risk, the federal Civil Rights Act, New York Human Rights Law, and New Jersey Law Against Discrimination all include protections against retaliation by employers when an employee complains of illegal discrimination.
+To combat that risk, the federal Civil Rights Act and New Jersey Law Against Discrimination all include protections against retaliation by employers when an employee complains of illegal discrimination.

 For example, the New Jersey Law Against Discrimination (the “NJLAD”) protects any worker who:

 - Opposes practices or acts of workplace discrimination that are unlawful under the NJLAD (such as protesting such practices or acts to his/her employer);

 - Seeks legal advice regarding rights under the NJLAD and shared relevant information with a lawyer or governmental entity; or